5 Tips to Help You Make Better Presentations That Will Excite Your Audience

 Whether you’re presenting to a training seminar, a business meeting, a Q&A session, workshop or conference, starting out with a group activity using an ARS can also prove to be a great ice breaker.

 Participants can give instant feedback anonymously and honestly using a credit card sized keypad.
-They can vote, share opinions, take quizzes, polls and brainstorm ideas.
+They can vote, share opinions, take different quizzes, polls and brainstorm ideas.

 ARS technology can also enable the presenter to check knowledge levels on a topic before training starts and test understanding afterwards.